nim-lang/Nim/doc/docs.rst

 - | `GC <gc.html>`_
   | Additional documentation about Nim's multi-paradigm memory management strategies
-  | and how to operate it in a realtime setting.
+  | and how to operate them in a realtime setting.

 - | `Source code filters <filters.html>`_
   | The Nim compiler supports source code filters as a simple yet powerful